Breathing with Phytoplankton: Exploring Metabolic Connections with Oceanic Microbes

 This exposition is a documentary project on the artistic research project Neither Fish nor Fowl.
 The research project consists of theater making, film making, workshops, performances and writing, and explores the wondrous worlds of becoming in theatre for early years.
 Together with my theater company Teater Fot, I have been investigating the significance of affect as philosophical, emotional, and material inspiration in the creative process, and in relation to young children in Theater for Early Years.
 Neither Fish nor Fowl was conducted as a performance project from April 2017 to March 2020.
 During this period, the research process was documented in RC, presenting methods, writings, and reflections along the way.
 The pre-production performance (for babies 0-2) was shown at the festival Olavsfestdagene in Trondheim, Norway, summer 2017 and at Trondheim Kunsthall autumn 2017.
 The full production, Begynnelser (for 3-5 years), was presented in april 2018 in co-production with the venue Teaterhuset Avant Garden in Trondheim.
 Baby Becomings (0-2 years), was presented at festivals and for kindergartens in Trondheim autumn 2018, and the final version Himmel & Hav / Sky & Sea was presented at Rosendal Teater in in March 2020, touring kindergartens for one week.

-Animalium (2019) was a a kind of spin-off with film making, workshops, visiting exhibition spaces and eventually article writing with an exposition in VIS - Nordic Journal for Artistic Research #2 on the theme Estrangement.
+Animalium (2019) was a spin-off production with film making, workshops, visiting exhibition spaces and other public spaces.
+An exposition in VIS - Nordic Journal for Artistic Research #2 on the theme Estrangement was published in 2020 through RC.